thegooddocsproject/templates/code-of-conduct/template-code-of-conduct-response-plan.md

 Once the incident response has been determined by the community moderators, the investigating moderator should meet with the accused individual in person (either through an online video conference or by phone).
 The moderator may invite an additional moderator to attend the meeting if support is desired.

+Before this meeting, the investigating moderator should fill out the [Code of Conduct remediation record](code-of-conduct-remediation-record.md) and use this document to guide the meeting.

 In this meeting, the moderator should explain the nature of the reported incident and the specifics of the incident response (correction, warning, temporary ban, permanent ban).
 The accused individual will be given a chance to respond (within reason) and will be informed about the process for appealing the incident response.

 If a new Code of Conduct violation occurs in this meeting (such as a derogatory or threatening comment made to a community moderator or about another member of the community), it should be treated as a separate incident and should be reported as a new incident to the community moderators.

 If the individual wishes to appeal the incident response, the community moderator can send them a link to this document for information.
+Ensure that the individual is aware that they must still comply with the incident response plan as the appeal process is underway.

-To protect the identity of the incident reporter, the accused individual will not be given the identity of the incident reporter nor will they be allowed to contact the incident reporter, even to apologize.
+To protect the identity of the incident reporter, the accused individual must not be given the identity of the incident reporter nor will they be allowed to contact the incident reporter, even to apologize.
 If an apology is required as part of the response, the following options are permissible:

 - The apology can be delivered to the investigating community moderator who will then deliver it to the incident reporter.
 - The apology may be delivered in a public forum with permission from the investigating community moderator.

-During or immediately after the meeting, the investigating moderator should:

-- Fill out the {link to your [Code of Conduct remediation record](code-of-conduct-remediation-record)} to ensure that all information from the meeting has been accurately captured.
+During or immediately after the meeting, the investigating moderator should fill out the any additional notes on the the [Code of Conduct remediation record](code-of-conduct-remediation-record) to ensure that all information from the meeting has been accurately captured.
-- File the incident record in the {describe where these files are kept}.

 ### Resolve